 If you want to give a homemade gift to your Valentine but don't have the talent to actually make something, the "I Made It!" market is just what you need.
 This regular event hosts pop-up markets around Pittsburgh featuring local vendors who have designed, created, and produced their products all by hand.

 Before Valentine's Day, the organizers host a special version of the market called "I Made It!
 Mine," which now boasts over 100 artisans selling their crafts.
-The event, at The Block Northway shopping center on February 8, 2020, is a great opportunity to find a gift that your loved one will be crazy about while also supporting independent crafters.
+The event, at The Block Northway shopping center, is a great opportunity to find a gift that your loved one will be crazy about while also supporting independent crafters.